bguilder/recipe-frankenstein/README.md

 # Recipe Frankenstein 🍜
 Find the missing ingredient for your next dish.

-Given a meal, Recipe Frankenstein searches through multiple recipes to find what ingredients are commonly used and what ingredients you might be missing.
+Given a meal, Recipe Frankenstein searches through multiple recipes to find what ingredients are commonly used.

 ## Prerequisites

 - Docker
 - Go v1.17.3
 - Node v16.13.0
+- Make

 ## Running locally
-### Both Services
+### Run both server and web app
 ```
 $ make start
 ```
-### Only Backend
+### Server
 In `./frank_server` start the containers:
 ```
 $ docker-compose up -d